matthewmacleod/zeptat/Readme.md

 Step 4. query database for text:
-As of now database queries are *not* case sensitive, eg
+As of now database queries are *not* case sensitive, eg:

     cat query_list